emberjs/rfcs/text/0000-grand-testing-unification.md

 # Alternatives

-The primary alternative to this would be to do nothing...
+* The primary alternative to this would be to do nothing...
+* Add unit/integration async test helpers without unifying their API with todays acceptance testing system, and avoid deprecating any existing API's

 # Unresolved questions